 Our exclusive hotel partner, Midnight Hotel looks forward to welcoming DESIGN Canberra VIPs and festival audiences to the hotel.

-From their beginnings as “Monaro Mall” in the 60s, Canberra Centre has set the benchmark for innovation and style.
+From the beginnings as “Monaro Mall” in the 60s, Canberra Centre has set the benchmark for innovation and style.
 Declared open by Sir Robert Menzies in 1963, the Centre introduced a new concept to Australian retail as the first fully enclosed shopping mall.

 See signature exhibitions, attend designer activations, a design bar and artist installations in and around the award-winning heritage architecture of iconic Monaro Mall in the Canberra Centre.